tecwindow/WikiSearch/README.md

 ## Features
 * Look up any article quickly and efficiently.
-* View the entire article from within the program.
+* View the entire article within the program.
 * Browse more than one article at a time in separate windows.
 * Save articles as text files on your PC.
 * Change the color of the entire frame while reading the article.
 The next versions will allow further customizations to the colors and fonts.